• Skip to primary navigation

 Those are the only brands of boxed brownie mix I tested with, but I'm looking forward to trying again with Betty Crocker brand, which I also like.

 The first batch worked well with Kraft Caramel Bits and 5 teaspoons of cream.
-For the second batch (Specially Selected), I used 23 Werther's Original Chewy Caramels and again, 5 tablespoons of cream.
-Both types of caramel melted well and held up through the bake.
+For the second batch (Specially Selected), I used 23 Werther's Original Chewy Caramels and again, 5 teaspoons of cream.
+Both types melted well and held up through the bake.
 The Werther's caramel filling was a bit softer.

 1. Using a heaping cup of the brownie batter, bake a thin layer for 18-20 minutes and make sure it cools completely before topping with caramels.
 Since it bakes for a second time, you want the base to be cold at the start so that it won't over-bake the second go-round.